 Sleeping winter away

-Summer wildlife disappear in winter, but where to?
+Summer wildlife disappears in winter, but where to?